OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/logic-apps/logic-apps-schema-2015-08-01.md

       "id": "/subscriptions/{subid}/providers/Microsoft.Web/managedApis/azureblob"
     },
     "parameterValues": {
-        "accountName": "{hello name of hello storage account -- hello set of parameters is different for each API}" }
+        "accountName": "{The name of the storage account -- the set of parameters is different for each API}" }
   },
   "location": "{Logic app's location}"